Tournament Format

 Phase 2 - Play-Offs

-Winners from these match-ups advance to the round of 16, joined by the 1st-ranked team, while the losing teams move into the consolation bracket.
+Winners from these match-ups advance to the round of 16, joined by the 1st-ranked team, while the losing teams move into the consolation games.

 Victories in the round of 16 secure a spot in the championship bracket, bringing teams one step closer to the World Cup title.